Nassau Hall Roof Replacement, Cupola Repair Are Center of Nine-Month Restoration Project

 By Jean Stratton

 Nassau Hall, Princeton University’s iconic building, is in the midst of a reconstruction project: specifically to replace the existing roof and to repair and repaint the cupola.

 Work began on June 18 and is expected to be completed in March 2019.
 Scaffolding and fencing will surround the entire building to support the craftspeople and materials needed for the project.
 Building entrances will remain open, however, and staff may continue to work inside.

 During the upcoming restoration, the entire slate roof and copper gutters will be replaced, and snow guards will be added.
+That said, it might be crucial that the authorities hire a reputed roof replacement firm (similar to a roofing Roanoke company) that can carry out the new roof installation process appropriately.
 The structure of the cupola will be restored and repainted, including the cupola’s four clocks and weathervane.
 Also, the Class of 1879 bronze tigers flanking the front steps will be boxed for protection.
 University Facilities will oversee the project

 “Even though the public will see lots of fencing and scaffolding, the project is really simple repair and restoration,” explains Donald Lowe, the University’s assistant vice president of facilities operations.
 “We will also include a few modern day safety improvements.”